-Methotrexate can lower blood cells that help your body fight infections and help your blood to clot.
-Your blood will need to be tested often, and you may need an occasional liver biopsy.
-Your cancer treatments may be delayed based on the results of these tests.
+Trexall can be toxic to your organs, and may lower your blood cell counts.
+You will need frequent medical tests, and you may need an occasional liver biopsy or chest X-ray.
+Your cancer treatments may be delayed based on the results.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss a dose of methotrexate.
+Call your doctor for instructions if you miss a dose of Trexall.

 What happens if I overdose?